 Just because you were arrested doesn’t mean you will be convicted.
 Our Pittsburgh Criminal Defense Lawyers are skilled in winning drug cases.

 We can put together a solid legal defense to fight for your freedom.

 We will thoroughly investigate your case, closely examining all evidence and police reports of your arrest.

 We will investigate whether the police followed proper procedures:

 If the police did not follow proper procedures, all evidence could be thrown out and your entire case could be dismissed.

-At SMA Law Group, we offer free case evaluations to anyone charged with a drug crime in Pittsburgh, PA or Western Pennsylvania.
+At SMT Legal, we offer free case evaluations to anyone charged with a drug crime in Pittsburgh, PA or Western Pennsylvania.